Jlprime/SUpervisor/README.md

 I will eventually feel bad.
 Can relate?
 Lets go out and have a drink someday and talk about it.

 If anybody is willing to read my code and finds a logical flaw, please let me know.
 I will be very happy and will give you a follow on your GitHub and give you free CS2030 tuition.

+## Call for Help
+Actually, you know what?
+I am too lazy to code a GUI for this.
+If somebody is interested and wants to add some stuff to their portfolio, for you know, internships and stuff, feel free to clone this repository and make one for me.
+Make a pull request to this repository and I will be very, very happy.
+We can then meet up and discuss starting up a company together.